-Pioneering in the field of Social Work, The Jewish Board is thrilled to introduce its new Social Work Residency for newly graduated MSWs.
+The Jewish Board is pioneering in the field of Social Work through our Social Work Residency for newly graduated MSWs.

-Our Social Work Residents work full-time (35 hours/week) for a three-year period in a community-based, outpatient clinic located in the Bronx, Harlem, North Manhattan, or Brownsville, Brooklyn. and get:
+Our Social Work Residents work full-time (35 hours/week) for a three-year period in a community-based, outpatient clinic located in the Brooklyn, Bronx, Manhattan, Queens, or Staten Island and get:

 - Evidence-based practice consultation